Department of Spectroscopy: visible, infrared, terahertz

 - Development of III-V nanowires using molecular beam epitaxy.

 - Terahertz time-domain spectroscopy

 - Infrared and terahertz near-field microscopy

-The time-resolved optical experiments are performed with table-top femtosecond lasers (Ti:sapphire oscillators, amplifiers, OPG/OPA, THz generators) and with the free-electron laser at ELBE.
-The latter offers unique possibilities for time-resolved spectroscopy in the mid- and far-infrared regimes, in particular for the investigation of semiconductors and their nanostructures.
+Time-resolved optical experiments are performed with table-top femtosecond lasers (Ti:sapphire oscillators, amplifiers, OPG/OPA, THz emitters) and with the free-electron laser at ELBE.
+The latter offers unique possibilities for time-resolved spectroscopy in the mid- and far-infrared regimes, in particular for investigations on semiconductors and their nanostructures.
 Synchronization of table-top femtosecond lasers to the free-electron laser is also possible (e. g, for two-color experiments).
 The division is also involved in the application of these measurement techniques at the Dresden High Magnetic Field Laboratory.